-The council could decide that you're intentionally homeless if you leave your home before you have to.
+The council can decide you're intentionally homeless if you leave your home when you could reasonably have stayed.

-You shouldn't be found intentionally homeless if you were unaware of your right to stay.
-The council usually expects you to find out about your rights.
-If you leave after the council has advised you to stay, it's likely you'll be found intentionally homeless.
+You shouldn't be found intentionally homeless if you were genuinely unaware of your right to stay.
+But the council expects you to get advice on your situation.

 Rent or mortgage arrears

-The council can decide you're intentionally homeless if you lose your home because of arrears when your rent or mortgage was:
+The council could decide you're intentionally homeless if you lose your home because either:

-- unaffordable and you knew this when you moved in
+- you knew the payments were unaffordable when you moved in

-If it was your partner's responsibility to pay the rent or mortgage, the council will look at whether you knew about the arrears and tried to sort them out or could have influenced your partner's actions.
+If your partner was responsible for the payments, the council looks at whether you tried to sort out the arrears or could have influenced your partner's actions.

 Debts and financial hardship